beameio/beame-sdk/README.md

 ## Beame.io CLI

-If you have completed the "Getting Started The Easy Way" above, you can feel free to use all what's described below At any moment, using beame-sdk, you can see all credentials you currently own, by running:
+If you have completed the "Getting Started The Easy Way" above, you can feel free to use all of what's described below.
+At any moment, using beame-sdk, you can see all credentials you currently own by running:
 	`beame creds show`

 ### Beame.io CLI - credentials